Alfresco/docs-alfresco/content-services/latest/admin/auth-sync.md

 #### Identity Service configuration properties {#isprops}

-Use this information to configure Alfresco Content Services to authenticate using Identity Service.
+Use this information to configure Content Services to authenticate using Identity Service.

 Configure the `alfresco-global.properties` file using the below properties: